drodil/backstage-plugin-qeta/docs/permissions.md

 - qetaCreateCollectionPermission - Allows or denies creating of collections
 - qetaEditCollectionPermission - Allows or denies editing of collections
 - qetaDeleteCollectionPermission - Allows or denies deleting of collections
+- qetaReadPostReviewPermission - Allows or denies viewing post reviews and content health information
+- qetaCreatePostReviewPermission - Allows or denies marking posts as valid or obsolete
+- qetaDeletePostReviewPermission - Allows or denies deleting post reviews

 You can find example permission policy in the `plugins/qeta-backend/dev/PermissionPolicy.ts` file.